neuroinformatics-unit/datashuttle/docs/source/pages/tutorials/getting_started.md

    :width: 400px
 ```
 <br>

+The filepath can be typed into the input, copied in with `CTRL+V`
+or selected from a directory tree using the `Select` button.

 Finally, we need to  select the _central path_.
 Usually this would be
 a path to a mounted central storage drive or relative to the server path